usnistgov/2021-11-09-nist/index.md

   workshop,
   you will need access to software as described below.
   In addition, you will need an up-to-date web browser.
+  {% endcomment %}
+  Setup instructions will be provided directly to workshop participants.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors